eddydoes42/FieldOpsPro/replit.md

 ## Current Status (January 2025)

 The application is fully operational with comprehensive demo data and modern dark theme:
-- ✓ Complete role-based authentication and authorization system
+- ✓ Complete role-based authentication and authorization system with administrator-only role assignment
 - ✓ Administrator dashboard with real-time statistics and full system access
 - ✓ Manager dashboard for team and work order management with priority tasks and active issues sections
 - ✓ Field agent dashboard for assigned work and time tracking
+- ✓ **Task Management System**: Pre-visit, on-site, and post-site task tracking for work orders
+  - Administrators and managers can create and assign tasks
+  - Field agents and managers can mark tasks as complete
+  - Tasks organized by phase with visual progress indicators
+  - Complete task lifecycle management with timestamps
+- ✓ **Role-based permissions**: Only administrators can assign user roles and create users
 - ✓ Sample data: 6 users (1 admin, 1 manager, 4 field agents)
 - ✓ 6 work orders with various statuses and assignments
 - ✓ Time tracking entries including active sessions